Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 Here’s an example pinging google.com:

-The commands sends a request to the server, and the server returns a response.
+The command sends a request to the server, and the server returns a response.

-Once ping is stopped, it will print some statistics about the results: the percentage of packages lost, and statistics about the network performance.
+Once ping is stopped, it will print some statistics about the results: the percentage of packets lost, and statistics about the network performance.

 As you can see the screen prints the host IP address, and the time that it took to get the response back.

-Not all servers support pinging, in case the requests times out:
+Not all servers respond to ping; sometimes the request times out:

 Sometimes this is done on purpose, to “hide” the server, or just to reduce the load.
 The ping packets can also be filtered by firewalls.